anuragbagga/myretail/README.md

     * Search by item by ID.
     * Get all items available in repository.
     * Search items by Catalog.
+    * Add items to Cart.
+Decrease in Item Inventory
+    * Adding items in Inventory through Job

 Pre-requisites
 --------------